TimaJuma/scheduler/README.md

 # Interview Scheduler

+** This is a FullStack APP with Front END written in React ** This APP allows you to manage your appointments:
+  - Create by selecting appropriate date
+  - Edit
+  - Delete

 ## Setup

-Install dependencies with `npm install`.
+Install dependencies with `npm install` and follow further istructionss

 ## Running Webpack Development Server